 For families with small children or on a tight budget, the best way to experience the great barrier reef with kids is to take a half or full day trip to a nearby island.
 Green Island is a popular choice for families as it is close to the mainland and has a variety of activities and facilities for families to enjoy – see day trips to Green Island here.
-Fitzroy Island is a little further out and has a much higher quality of underwater reef viewing and would be my pick if I had to choose between the two.
-See day trips to Fitzroy Island here.
+Fitzroy Island is a little further out and has a much higher quality of underwater reef viewing and would be my pick if I had to choose between the two – see day trips to Fitzroy Island here.

-During our recent trip to Cairns we visited the outer reef with Sunlover Reef Cruises.
-The cruise takes you to Sunlover’s pontoon at Moore Reef where we spent 4 hours snorkeling, there is even a waterslide and we had a delicious buffet lunch.
-Other optional activities included scuba diving, guided snorkeling tours and Seawalker Helmet Diving.
+On a previous trip to Cairns, we visited the outer reef with Sunlover Reef Cruises.
+The cruise takes you to Sunlover’s pontoon at Moore Reef where we spent 4 hours snorkelling, there is even a waterslide and we had a delicious buffet lunch.
+Other optional activities included scuba diving, guided snorkelling tours and Seawalker Helmet Diving.
 We found this cruise a great way to experience the great barrier reef for kids.
 We loved our day out on the reef with Sunlover Reef Cruises and highly recommend the day trip for families.

 Beaches around Cairns

 Whilst Cairns itself doesn’t have a beach, there are some great beaches a short drive away.
-In fact if you are planning on staying in the area for more than a few days, I would recommend you stay at one of the beaches instead of Cairns.
+In fact, if you are planning on staying in the area for more than a few days, I would recommend you stay at one of the beaches instead of Cairns.
 Popular beaches to stay at are Trinity Beach and Palm Cove.

 Cairns beaches include Machans Beach, Holloways Beach, Yorkeys Knob, Trinity Beach, Kewarra Beach, Clifton Beach, Palm Cove, Buchans Point and Ellis Beach.

-Hartley’s Crocodile Adventures
+Hartley’s Crocodile Adventure

 Located just 40 minutes north of Cairns or 25 minutes south of Port Douglas is Hartley’s Crocodile Adventures.
-The park has over 2100 metres of boardwalks around the park where you can see various animals such as crocodiles, birds, koalas and reptiles.
+The park has over 2500 metres of boardwalks around the park where you can see various animals such as crocodiles, birds, koalas and reptiles.
 There are a variety of educational presentations as well as a boat cruise around the lagoon to see crocodiles.

-One of the major draw cards to the region of Cairns is the natural landscape including the cool refreshing rock pools surrounded by thick lush rainforest.
+One of the major drawcards to the region of Cairns is the natural landscape including the cool refreshing rock pools surrounded by thick lush rainforest.

 One of the most popular swimming holes is Crystal Cascades, which is located a short 20-minute drive from Cairns.
-Crystal Cascades is a series of lovely waterfalls and croc free swimming holes with water flowing over the rocks and boulders to create an idyllic setting.
+Crystal Cascades is a series of lovely waterfalls and croc-free swimming holes with water flowing over the rocks and boulders to create an idyllic setting.
 The cascades are accessed by a short 10-minute walk from the car park.

 Other swimming holes close to Cairns CBD include Oasis Waterhole, Ross and Locke, Little Mulgrave Swimhole, Harvey Creek, Babinda Boulders, Josephine Falls, Stoney Creek, Behana Gorge, Davies Creek, Emerald Creek Falls and Mulgrave River.
 Click here for information about the location of these swimming holes.

-Please only ever swim where it is sign posted as safe to do so – this is crocodile country!
+Please only ever swim where it is signposted as safe to do so – this is crocodile country!

-14. Water Water Rafting
+White Water Rafting

 Rapids range from grades 1 to 4 and the tours are led by expert rafters who will teach you everything you need to know and help you navigate your way through the rapids in a safe environment.
 No previous experience is necessary.

 Rapid tours take place on either the Barron or Tully River.
 Generally, the Barron River is better for first timers or for younger kids with up to grade 3 rapids.
 There is some white water rafting on a certain section of the Barron River where the rapids are only grade 1 and 2 so that children as young as 6 years of age can participate.

 No previous experience is necessary, the guides will teach you everything you need to know.